30350n/printable-instruments/README.md

 - [x] Rings *
 - [x] Clouds *
-- [x] Ripples *
+- [x] Ripples (2015) *
 - [x] Blinds *
-- [ ] Veils
+- [x] Veils (2016) *
-- [x] Frames *
+- [x] Frames * (button holes of the first iteration where a little too large for my taste)
 - [x] Links

 Panels marked with * are functional, but when I first ordered them from JLCPCB they had some visual flaws.
 JLCPCB seems to have a problem with filled silkscreen areas, where the silkscreen doesn't fully cover up the solder mask.
 Sometimes there are also visible lines in those areas.
 If somebody orders these from a different manufacturer, be sure to share your experience with them.
-I'll still try to come up with an alternative design which doesn't have any big filled areas anymore.
+I'll try to come up with an alternative design which doesn't have any big filled areas anymore.

-**Warning: Unmarked panels are still in development and haven't been ordered/tested yet!**
+**Warning: Unchecked panels are still in development and haven't been ordered/tested yet!**

 ### Planned Panels